NVIDIA data-center revenue in Q1 FY2027, up 92% year over year. Compute is $60.4bn of that; networking is the other $14.8bn.

 Hyperscalers and neoclouds must prove utilization and margins after depreciation, power, and financing.

-AI-native firms are what productivity looks like before it becomes macro data.
+Firm reorganization is what productivity looks like before it becomes macro data.

-AI-native firms are smaller than non-AI startups in the same industry-cohort.
+Smaller than non-AI startups in the same industry-cohort.

 Engineer share is higher; entry-level and manager shares are each roughly 15% lower.